 If you suspect an underlying illness to be a contributing factor, be sure to have your cat thoroughly examined by your veterinarian.
 There are multiple diseases that can trigger the feeling of hunger, thirst or pain in your cat that will lead him to excessive meowing.
 Elderly cats are prone to kidney disease or an overactive thyroid and those can lead to excessive meowing.

 You may just have a cat that wants your attention.
 Cats appear to be independent and fulfilled in their own space, but in reality, they really don’t like being left alone.
 Cats might meow to get you to play with them, pet them or simply engage with them verbally.
+I’ve been quite busy with work lately, and have noticed Marty has become much more vocal.

 In order to reduce this type of meowing, stop responding every time it occurs.
 Give your cat attention when he is quiet.
 If he starts meowing again, look at him, but then walk away.
 No, don’t ignore your cat, but fine tune his behavior through your actions.
 Spend time daily with your cat playing, grooming and even conversing.
+Cats often answer when asked a question, Bo did and Marty does, too!

 Does your cat meow when you come home?
 Perhaps he is merely greeting you and welcoming you back.
 This is one habit that may be difficult to break, but isn’t it nice to have your own greeting committee when you get home after a long day?

 Just like babies cry when they want to be fed, cats will let you know, too, when you need to focus on the food bowl.
 Cats tend to get pretty vocal close to feeding time, but wait until your cat quiets down before feeding him.
+Marty starts meowing about half an hour before mealtime.
+He knows the time and makes sure to remind me.

 Your cat may just feel isolated, especially if left alone for several hours during the day.
 Consider hiring a pet sitter to stop by on occasion to break up the monotony or place a bird feeder outside a window for him to observe.